-Our revenue is concentrated in a limited number of customers.
+Some of our revenue is concentrated in a limited number of customers.

 A significant portion of our revenue is concentrated among a limited number of customers.
 If we lost one or more of our top ten customers, or, if one or more of these major customers significantly decreased orders for our services, our business would be materially and adversely affected.